lahovniktadej/gatree/README.md

 </p>

 ## 📋 About
 GATree is a Python library designed for implementing evolutionary decision trees using a standard genetic algorithm approach.
-The library provides functionalities for selection, mutation, and crossover operations within the decision tree structure, allowing users to evolve and optimise decision trees for various classification tasks. 🌲🧬
+The library provides functionalities for selection, mutation, and crossover operations within the decision tree structure, allowing users to evolve and optimise decision trees for various classification and clustering tasks. 🌲🧬

-The library's core objective is to empower users in creating and fine-tuning decision trees through an evolutionary process, opening avenues for innovative approaches to classification problems.
+The library's core objective is to empower users in creating and fine-tuning decision trees through an evolutionary process, opening avenues for innovative approaches to classification and clustering problems.
 GATree enables the dynamic growth and adaptation of decision trees, offering a flexible and powerful tool for machine learning enthusiasts and practitioners. 🚀🌿

-GATree is currently limited to classification tasks, with support for regression tasks planned for future releases. 💡
+GATree is currently limited to classification and clustering tasks, with support for regression tasks planned for future releases. 💡

 * **Free software:** MIT license
 * **Documentation**: [http://gatree.readthedocs.io](http://gatree.readthedocs.io)